cdwilkie/senior_project/README.md

     - Independent of character case
     - Should be able to find Names and highlight ("textual units")

+    - Data Structures:
+        - Array - Store and index each token as they appear in source file
+        - Unordered Map<string OR int, list>
+            - Would map the token type (identified with a string or int) to the indeces in Array that contain that token.

+    - Text Output
+        - Basic.
+May not preserve formatting for simplicity.

 * Process Described:
     - Step 1: Receive Text
     - Step 2: Identifying each token in the text